 - Depending on the applicable policies applied in the Umbrella dashboard, the resolver responds by either blocking the IP address of disallowed domains or resolving the IP address in the case of acceptable domains.

 The Umbrella Chromebook client is deployed using a Chrome extension and application available on the Chrome Web Store.
-For more information about how to deploy the Chromebook client, see Deploying the Chromebook Client.
+For more information about how to deploy the Chromebook client, see Deploy the Chromebook Client.
 If you have more questions, see the Chromebook client FAQ.

 Introduction > Prerequisites